Sri Lankan economic crisis (2019–2024): Electricity and fuel shortages

 The economic crises has resulted in declines in electricity, fuel and cooking gas consumption, resulting from shortages.
 Finance Minister Basil Rajapaksa urged all government authorities to switch off all street lights at least up until the end of March 2022 in an attempt to conserve electricity.
 Nearly 1000 bakeries have been shut as a response to shortages of cooking gas.
 Long queues have formed in recent months in front of petrol filling stations.
 The surge in global oil prices further aggravated the fuel shortage.

 In order to conserve energy, daily power cuts have been imposed by the authorities throughout the country.
 On 22 March 2022, the government ordered the military to post soldiers at various gas and fuel filling stations to curb the tensions among people who line up in queues and to ease the fuel distribution.
 Casualties include four fatalities due to fatigue and violence.
-Daily seven hour power cuts were seen throughout March 2022, increased to 10 hours at the end of the month and again increased to 15 hours in early April.As of July 2022, the daily power cuts were reduced to 3 hours a day.
+Daily seven hour power cuts were seen throughout March 2022, increased to 10 hours at the end of the month and again increased to 15 hours in early April.
+As of July 2022, the daily power cuts were reduced to 3 hours a day.

 The dailies The Island and Divaina stopped print publication due to paper shortages and related price escalation and switched to e-papers.
 Sri Lanka's hydroelectricity generation has also been affected.
 On 28 June 2022, the government suspended fuel sales to non-essential vehicles.
 Only buses, trains, and vehicles used for medical services and transporting food could obtain fuel.

 Due to the shortage of aviation fuel, the country's flag carrier SriLankan Airlines have to make refuelling stopovers for its long-haul flights along with other international airlines flying to and from Sri Lanka, at airports in the Indian cities of Chennai, Kochi and Trivandrum.
 The Civil Aviation Authority in Sri Lanka has also published an advisory, requesting all international airlines to carry extra fuel while flying into Sri Lanka.

 Inflation

 As of February 2022 inflation was 17.5%.
 The year on year increase inflation for food was 24.7% while non-food items saw an 11% rate.
 The year on year change (Feb 2021 to Feb 2022) for local red chilis increased by 60%, local potatoes by 74.8% and Nadu rice by 64%.

+Inflation rates have dropped to -1.7% year-on-year in November 2024 and further to -2% in December 2024.
+This deflationary trend is attributed to reductions in power tariffs and fuel prices, as well as an appreciating rupee.
+The Central Bank of Sri Lanka anticipates inflation returning to positive territory by mid-2025, aiming for a 5% rate.